aefezeta/kine/README.md

 # kine

-`kine` is a Python package designed for the video reconstruction of variable and sparse interferometric data by modeling the time-dependent brightness distribution of the observed source through a completely unsupervised _Neural Field_.
+`kine` is a Python package designed for video reconstruction of variable and sparse interferometric data by modeling the time-dependent brightness distribution of the observed source through a fully unsupervised _Neural Field_.

 ![kine video reconstruction from EHT-like data](gif/kine_EHT.gif)

+### Features

+`kine` currently supports full polarimetric video and image reconstruction, simultaneous static and dynamic video decomposition, simultaneous fitting of complex telescope gains, and GPU-based Non-Uniform Fast Fourier Transform (NUFFT) computations.

 ## Documentation

-Documentation will be added here.
+Full documentation will be available soon.

-Some example scripts on how to use `kine` can be found in [examples](https://github.com/aefezeta/kine/tree/main/examples).
+Some (quite comprehensive) example scripts on how to use `kine` can be found in [examples](https://github.com/aefezeta/kine/tree/main/examples).

 ## Installation